To request legal assistance: please read the following, then use the form at the bottom of this page. Thank you.

 Important information about deadlines.
 All legal claims have time deadlines.
 These deadlines may be different depending on the nature of the legal claim, the persons who violate your rights, and which particular rights were violated.
 For some kinds of violations, you may need to file a notice or pursue other administrative remedies with a government agency before you can file suit in court.
 These administrative procedures also have their own time deadlines.
 If you do not comply with the applicable time deadlines, you could be legally barred from pursuing your claim in court.
 Contacting the ACLU of Hawai‘i to describe your problem does not mean that ACLU attorneys represent you, and contacting the ACLU of Hawai‘i does not stop these time deadlines from running.
 The ACLU of Hawai‘i cannot provide you with advice about which time deadlines might apply to your particular situation.
 To ensure that your rights are protected, you may need to consult an attorney promptly to find out what time deadlines may apply in your case.

 What to include in your written request for legal assistance.
+Please do not send documents, pictures and/or videos unless requested to do so.
 Your request for legal assistance will be processed after we receive a letter that requests our help and describes the facts of your situation.
 We will respond to you in writing within 4 to 6 weeks.
-Please allow sufficient time for us to evaluate your letter.
-Send to:

 ACLU of Hawaii

 If you have trouble using these methods to contact us, you may send an email to firstname.lastname@example.org.

 If you submit your inquiry electronically to the ACLU of Hawai‘i (hereafter the ACLU), it will be transmitted over the Internet as unencrypted email.
 This message is a warning that unencrypted email may not be a secure form of communication.
 Including any highly sensitive information such as Social Security numbers in email may expose this information.